Not sure what version of Learn you're using? See How to Determine Your Version of Learn.

 Run the browser checker to see whether Blackboard Learn supports your browser and operating system.

-Some configuration options for Internet Explorer may make certain features of Blackboard Learn difficult to use.
+There are some configuration options for Internet Explorer that may make some features of Blackboard Learn difficult to use.
+To learn more, see the Browser Support Policy and Internet Explorer Security Zones and Compatibility View topics.

 Don't See Your Browser or Version Listed?

 Both newer and older browsers from these vendors may be supported.
-To learn more, see Browser Support Policy.
+To learn more, see the Browser Support Policy topic.

 Java and Other Browser Plugins